ZeePLA/ZeePLA/README.md

 # Hi there, I'm Gökhan 👋

 ## About Me
 Full-stack developer specializing in modern web technologies with a strong focus on DevOps, security, and scalable infrastructure.
-I build secure, monitored, and maintainable applications using industry best practices.
+I build secure and maintainable applications using industry best practices.

-- 🔭 Currently working on scalable web applications with observability and security in mind
+- 🔭 Currently working on mobile applications.
-- 🌱 Passionate about DevOps culture, monitoring, and automated deployment pipelines
+- 🌱 Passionate about DevOps culture, monitoring, and automated deployment pipelines.
 - 📫 Reach me at: **ozdemir.gokhan@protonmail.com**

 ## 🚀 Tech Stack